2 Years NED, Still Not Relieved

 The unexpected phone call

-Two and a half years ago I received that amazing phone call and I’m still waiting for my life to be like it once was or to be relieved all day every day.
+Two and a half years ago, I received that amazing phone call saying I'm NED (No evidence of disease).
+Yet I’m still waiting for my life to be like it once was or to be relieved all day every day.
 Instead, every medical problem is automatically related to cancer recurrence.
 Cough?
 Probably cancer.
 Is this a cold?
 Probably somehow cancer.
 That mole that’s been there since I was a baby?
 Hmm it suddenly looks weird and I’ll be sending my dermatologist a picture of that and scheduling an appointment ASAP.

 Trading beach trips for hospital rooms